Category: Education

 Posted on: April 13, 2019 by

 The first group of organs impacted by excess body fat is the reproductive system.
 For men, being overweight or obese most often leads to low sperm count, less fertile sperm and definitely a lower motility in the sperm, with greater difficulty penetrating the egg.
-For women, too much body fat wreaks [Read more...]
+For women, too much body [Read more...]

 Posted on: December 22, 2018 by

-It’s common knowledge, and I have written and speak about this in my office frequently, how dangerous a pregnancy can be for an obese woman, not only in terms of her own health during pregnancy but also the negative effects her obesity can have on fetal development.
+It’s common knowledge, and I have written and speak about this in my office frequently, how dangerous a pregnancy can be for an obese woman, not only in terms of her own health during pregnancy but also the negative affects her obesity can have on fetal development.
 (In my article Fat Moms, Fat [Read more...]

 Posted on: November 24, 2018 by